Fast2docs/Fast2-docs/docs/cookbooks/jdbc-for-sql.md

+# JDBC : How to link Fast2 and SQL DB

 ![Cover image for JDBC cookbook](../assets/img/cookbooks/jdbc.png)

 To extract from or inject in a SQL DataBase, Fast2 use JDBC as a connector with SQL.